Here are some of the most Common Orchid Growing Mistakes that you can avoid to keep the plant thriving with full of flowers!

 2. Fertlizing the Plant Excessively

 People often think that fertilizing the plant frequently will result in more flowers, but that’s not the case with orchids.
-Avoid using too much fertilizer, especially every week, as it will cause more harm than good to orchids.
+With too much fertilizer, you can burn their sensitive roots.

-Use a fertilizer that contains equal parts of nitrogen, phosphorus, and potassium like (10-10-10) in a half or one-quarter strength, diluting it with water.
-Apply it once in 5-6 weeks.
+- Use a fertilizer that contains equal parts of nitrogen, phosphorus, and potassium like 10-10-10 or 20-20-20 and other important micronutrients.

 We have a detailed article on Homemade Plant Foods for Orchids here